 Country has to import pulses, edible oil, says Thomas

-Despite surplus food stocks in the central pool, the per capita per day intake of calories and proteins has declined in the country between 2004-05 and 2009-10.
+Despite surplus food stocks in the central pool, the per capita per day intake of calorie and protein has declined in the country between 2004-05 and 2009-10.

 The per capital net availability of foodgrains including rice, wheat, other cereals and pulses too declined every year between 2006 and 2010, and, while 42.5 per cent children under five years are under-weight, 69.5 per cent are anaemic.